urql-graphql/urql/.changeset/hungry-coins-lie.md

 '@urql/core': patch
 ---

-Fix defer specified on the root-type
+Fix incremental delivery payloads not merging data correctly, or not handling patches on root results.